 Practicing a few healthy habits can lower your chances of getting a cold.

-Washing your hands regularly, especially before eating or touching your mouth or nose, can keep you from catching harmful germs.
-Also, make sure you don’t share items like towels or cutlery with someone who has a cold.18
+- Beware of germs: Washing your hands regularly, especially before eating or touching your mouth or nose, can keep you from catching harmful germs.
+Also, make sure you don’t share items like towels or cutlery with someone who has a cold.20

-A healthy lifestyle that incorporates factors like exercise, a balanced diet, and sufficient sleep will give you a strong immune system that can resist germs which cause colds and other diseases.19
+- Build immunity: A healthy lifestyle that incorporates factors like exercise, a balanced diet, and sufficient sleep will give you a strong immune system that can resist germs which cause colds and other diseases.21

-Studies show that having flavonoids, which are beneficial compounds found in plants can significantly lower your risk of getting colds and coughs.
+- Eat fruits and veggies: Studies show that having flavonoids, which are beneficial compounds found in plants can significantly lower your risk of getting colds and coughs.
 So remember to relish your fruits and veggies, especially items like kale, blueberries, apples, and onions.
-Green tea and cocoa are also good sources.20
+Green tea and cocoa are also good sources.22

-Researchers have found that people who practice mindful meditation have fewer instances of respiratory infections than those who don’t.21 Mindful meditation aims at focusing your attention on the present moment without judgment.
+- Meditate: Researchers have found that people who practice mindful meditation have fewer instances of respiratory infections than those who don’t.23 Mindful meditation aims at focusing your attention on the present moment without judgment.